SICP 1.2.3 Solutions

 In the following, I’m using n for the amount and k for the number of coin types.
-For practical purposes, the amount is likely to be more than the number of coin denominations, so it’s assumed that n > k .
+For practical purposes, the amount is likely to be more than the number of coin denominations, so it’s assumed that n > k, or in other words that k doesn’t matter that much.
 One reason why Big-O is used so often that I didn’t get into last time is that it can help reduce the number of variables it’s necessary to consider.
 Usually there is only one critical value to use in comparing algorithms, ideally in simple expressions.
 Using Big-O can avoid the need to include what might be distracting variables, since often the behavior when only that critical value increases is what’s important.
 Our n is the most important value here, as it’s the one likely to grow large.

 The order in space actually isn’t too hard to figure.
 Each call takes up its own space, and spawns at most two branches.
 Each branch increases the depth of the tree while reducing the amount n , and may also add a branch while reducing k.
-Considering that n is the most important value, it will be the depth of the tree in that direction that matters most for space concerns.
+Considering that n is the most important value, it will be the depth of the tree with n decreasing that matters most for space concerns.
 Since reducing the amount by 1 increases the depth by 1, the depth grows linearly with n.
 Thus the order in space is O(n).

 For time, we can say that each call to